bpucker/MybMonday/README.md

+### (50) Celery MYB12 activates apigenin biosynthesis ###

+> **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** Celery MYB12 is a positive regulator of the apignenin and luteolin biosynthesis through activation of PAL, C4H, 4CL, CHS, CHI, and FNS. #MybMonday (details: )

+[Wang et al., 2021](https://doi.org/10.1007/s00299-021-02792-4) identified the bHLH-independent R2R3 protein MYB12 as a regulator of FNS in celery (_Apium graveolens_).
+AgMYB12 contains the SG7 and SG7-2 motifs that are characteristic for this MYB clade.
+The binding of AgMYB12 to the promoter of AgFNS was shown via Y2H.
+AgMYB12 was found to be positively correlated with the apigenin and luteolin content.
+Heterologous expression of AgMYB12 in celery plants did not change the visible phenotype.
+However, apigenin and luteolin levels were increased in these overexpression lines.
+Target genes are _PAL_, _C4H_, _4CL_, _CHS_, _CHI_, and _FNS_ as discovered based on increased expression in the transgenic celery lines.
+Gene expression of _F3H_ was not meassured.
+It remains unclear if the activated FNS belongs to the FNSI or FNSII lineage.
+FNSI appears to be unique to the Apiaceae family.

 ## Contact ##
 Do you have a recent publication about MYBs in plants that could be featured here?
 Please get in touch: [Boas Pucker (email)](mailto:b.pucker@tu-braunschweig.de?subject=[GitHub]MYB_Monday)